HeeJaeMon123/HeeJaeMon123/README.md

 * I am like to study ML/DL, Computer Network

-+ Seoul National University of Science and Technology (Seoultech)
++ Seoul National University of Science and Technology (SEOULTECH)

 + Department of Computer Science and Engineering